Single use medical device reprocessing: List of Known Regulated Third-Party SUD Reprocessing Vendors

-The Association of Medical Device Reprocessors (AMDR), based in Washington, D.C., is the global trade association consisting of members of the regulated, commercial single-use medical device reprocessing and remanufacturing industry.
-AMDR was founded in 1997 and the commercial single-use medical device reprocessors in the association now serve a majority of U.S. hospitals, including all the country's Honor Roll hospitals, as ranked by U.S. News & World Report.
+The Association of Medical Device Reprocessors (AMDR), based in Washington, DC, is the global trade association consisting of members of the regulated, commercial single-use medical device reprocessing and remanufacturing industry.
+AMDR was founded in 1997 and the commercial single-use medical device reprocessors in the association now serve a majority of US hospitals, including all the country's Honor Roll hospitals, as ranked by U.S. News & World Report.

 International Regulation of "Single-Use" Medical Device Reprocessing

 The reprocessing of SUDs is commonplace worldwide.
 Even in developed nations, including those that have reprocessing prohibitions in place, hospitals routinely reuse SUDs in an unregulated manner.
 In many cases (particularly in Africa and Asia), uncontrolled reuse of such devices is relatively common, if not the norm.
 In general, however, in countries where reprocessing is regulated, it is typically subjected to strict regulations to ensure that reprocessed devices meet the same standards of safety and efficacy as non-reprocessed or "virgin" devices.
 [NS1] The following list provides a "global overview" of regulatory standards governing reprocessed devices around the world: